 - Plan, plan, plan before you go!

-Some sites simply require that you walk up to the location and do what you want.
+Some sites simply allow you to walk up to the location and visit (respectfully, of course).
 Many of the bigger sites are now tourist attractions, and that means a trip to a ticket booth and a visitor center.
 It’s also fairly challenging to attempt to do ritual work while on a, say, 15 minute “in and out” tour of Brú na Bóinne.
 You might amaze the little kids with your invocations, but will likely rattle the adults around you.
 A wise soul will know, however, that there are plenty of quiet and important places within a short meander from the front door of the Newgrange burial chamber where you could engage in some full-on ritual without being distracted or causing a disruption.I recommend a short walk or trip down the road to the third of the three sites, Dowth.
 While access to Knowth and Newgrange is all managed by tour buses and visitor center access, you can walk or drive right up to Dowth, and while you cannot climb into the tombs, you can walk the mound’s perimeter, boldly priestess from the top of it (as I did just last week), and have a full ritual experience.

 Read widely and esoterically, so you know about the less touristed sites.
 Did you know that with some planning, you can (and I did) visit FourKnocks tomb by knowing where to go, and by phoning ahead to the elderly gentleman, Finton White, who holds the key at his home?
 We called Mr. White, had a visit, left our 20 euro key deposit, and walked away with the key to the great iron door of the richly decorated burial chamber.
 We had this glorious place all to ourselves, and enjoyed the zigzag patterns on the stones both outside and inside.
 Information like this tends not to be found in Lonely Planet or Rick Steve’s travel books.
 Do your homework, and you will yield rich rewards.